Azure/azure-sdk/docs/android/design.md

 }
 ```

-{% include requirement/MUSTNOT %} use other collection types for sync APIs that return multiple values (for example, `List`, or `Iterator`).
+{% include requirement/MUSTNOT id="android-pagination-no-collections" %} use other collection types for sync APIs that return multiple values (for example, `List`, or `Iterator`).

-{% include requirement/MUST %} return `PagedFlux<T>` for asynchronous APIs that expose paginated collections.
+{% include requirement/MUST id="android-pagination-paged-flux" %} return `PagedFlux<T>` for asynchronous APIs that expose paginated collections.
 If the service doesn't offer paging, then return `Flux<T>`.

 ```java
 public final class ConfigurationAsyncClient {